Lab 14 Display Grid

 p

-Add the corresponding svg (provided in canvas assignment) to the Ragnarok and Vallhala section before the h3.
+Add the corresponding svg (provided in canvas assignment) before the h3 for Ragnarok and Vallhala.

 <link rel="preconnect" href="https://fonts.googleapis.com">